 Bread Loaf Section News

 Our Summer Newsletter highlights wonderful photos of Vermont's ephemerals, our highly seasonal and beautiful spring flowers.
-Now is a great time to hit the trails and look for these beauties.

 The President's letter touches on the magic that can happen when a group of people get together and share the experience of hiking and spending time together.
 It's a great reminder that community and the outdoors go together splendidly and provide a great backdrop for connecting with each other.
 Come create some magic of your own!

-And because we can't go out on that note, here is a list of great summer hikes around Vermont that are good options for getting your boots on the trails.
+As the seasons change your preparations will change as well.
+Summer weather in the Green Mountains, like all mountains, is changeable and unpredictable.
+Be prepared and be safe.
+Because we can't go out on that note, here is a list of great summer hikes around Vermont that are good options for getting your boots on the trails.

 To help ensure a safe and fun outdoor experience, we strongly encourage you to read and learn from these online resources before heading outside.